Germey/LaravelGeetest/README.md

 If we use Geetest, the form will post three extra parameters `geetest_challenge` `geetest_validate` `geetest_seccode`.
 Geetest use these three parameters to achieve server validation.

-If you use ORM, we don't need to add these keys to Model, so you should add following in Model.
+If you use ORM, we don't need to add these keys to Model, so you should add following in Model:

 ```php
 protected $guarded = ['geetest_challenge', 'geetest_validate', 'geetest_seccode'];